 How does climate change affect poverty and inequality?

 Climate change contributes to fragility and the risk of conflict and disaster.
-Climate-fueled disasters were the number one driver of internal displacement over the last decade –forcing an estimated 20 million people a year from their homes.
+Climate-fueled disasters were the number one driver of internal displacement over the last decade - forcing an estimated 32 million people from their homes in 2022 alone.
 Hunger is already increasing due to climate change.
 People are being forced from their livelihoods, homes and communities due to climate shocks and persistent climate stress—indigenous peoples being among those at greatest risk of displacement.
 Climate change increases the need for life-saving assistance and protection for those facing humanitarian disasters.

 We also know that climate change has worsened global inequality.
 Across societies, the impacts of climate change affect women and men differently.
 Women and girls must walk further to collect water and fuel, and are often the last to eat.
 During and after extreme weather events, they are at increased risk of violence and exploitation.
 These inequalities can be seen in many other, often overlapping, dimensions too.
 And because Black, Brown, and Indigenous communities are more likely to live in poverty, they face these impacts while having fewer resources to respond to climate-induced natural disasters and adapt to changes in the climate.